commfish/SE_crab_assessments/README.md

 3\.
 And then get the data to run tanner\_harvest.R.
 Run tanner\_harvest.R.
 The fishery is in the spring so it is completed by March-ish

-* &nbsp;	this looks to be from OceanAK.
+*  	this looks to be from OceanAK.
 I have it in my folder- agreich/SE Tanner crab/2025 Detailed Fish Tickets\_Tanner.
 Update the year (fishing season) and export as a csv.

+NOTE: For steps 4 and 6, there is a QC aspect for the survey data.
+Pay attention to the wrangling and QC before the CPUE standardization.
+The data has already been QC'ed before entry, but field team handles a TON of crab and thus things slip through the cracks sometimes.
+So if you find data entry errors in step 4 and 6, ask the relevant contact (Zane, currently) for corrections, re-download and save the relevant data from OceanAK if necessary.
+Small things can be corrected by hand, but best data practices and all that.